shohel02/OpenStack_Threat_Modelling/keystone/Formatted_Output/Keystone_ThreatAnalysis_TokenControllerV2.0_2.5.md

 In default policy setup, it is possible for a malicious service user to get the PKI token by a validate call using MD5 of the PKI token.
 A malicious service user can use the weakness of MD5 (to guess a forged token id) to get PKI token for another user.

 Security Weakness:
->  MD5 for token_id/unique id generation ( This is changing in latest releases)
+>  MD5 for token_id/unique id generation

 Counter Measures:
 >